This idea was something that abruptly hit me out of nowhere and I felt that I just had to continue down that train of thought.

 A Joker.
 The Cheshire grin on the clown's face matched Harry's own and he returned the card to its plastic family.
-The pledge.
+The Pledge.

-He would be unarguably lying and not a little exaggerating if he told that the art of misdirection came naturally to him.
+He would be lying and not a little exaggerating if he told that the art of misdirection came naturally to him.
 It took him a whole day to just learn how to shuffle the deck without making the cards land on the floor in an undignified heap.

-Even after that, he succeeded only once before plunging down to step one once again.
-It seemed that it was not as easy as the performers on the TV make it be.
+Even after that, he succeeded only once before plunging down to step one again.
+It seemed that it was not as easy as the performers on the TV made it seem.
 His thin, nimble fingers were a huge advantage while holding or drawing a card but his small hands nullified the control he had to cold hell.
 Not that it discouraged him but he couldn't say that it didn't frustrate him to no end.
 Not just once, he felt the urge to throw the cards into a bin but that was only until he realized that these were the only possession he ever had.

 His proficiency at misdirection flowed into his stealing skills and every night, he would enter the enemy territory a.k.a Dursley kitchen and emulate the James Bond character he had seen on TV, ducking and crawling under the table or the sofa, like a spy, before stealing the leftovers with a quick flick of his hand.
 Extra food went into the secret dungeon a.k.a hole in the floor and he would practice his skills while lazily munching on the extra food.

 Insufferable bastards a.k.a spoiled brats had their property stolen in a blink of an eye and teachers were pulling out their hair out of frustration as the complaints piled up.
-No one ever had the reason to be suspicious of the timid, underfed, probably autistic, green eyed boy sitting in a corner of the classroom.
+No one ever had the reason to be suspicious of the timid, underfed, probably autistic, green-eyed boy sitting in a corner of the classroom.

 Not all of his skill was accumulated from his own ideas and experiments.
 The school library had a very good, albeit a limited collection of books and articles on the art of misdirection.
 Considering the little time he had to practice this art due to his chores and school work, it was more than sufficient for now.